alidzapp/youtube_dlhelper/README.md

     If a https:// URL doesn't work use http:// instead

 Before running the program you have to open the youtube_dlhelper.conf and change the settings (It is placed in HOME/.youtube_dlhelper).

+If you like this little program so don't forget to give this GitHub repository a star :-)

 ## Feature Requests & Bug Reports
 You can file Requests and Reports on the Github Repository: http://saigkill-bugs.myjetbrains.com/youtrack/issues